SuiMachine/LiveSplit.ThiefDS/README.md

 ﻿LiveSplit.ThiefDS v0.9.0
 =====================

-LiveSplit.ThiefDS is a [LiveSplit](http://livesplit.org/) component for Deus Ex: Invisible War (for real!).
+LiveSplit.ThiefDS is a [LiveSplit](http://livesplit.org/) component for Thief: Deadly Shadows (for real!).

 Features
 --------